LlewBach/aj-builder/README.md

 ### Font

+I used Google Fonts for this.
 I decided on Roboto, then found a consensus online that Open Sans, which I happen to like, pairs well with Roboto.
 GPT-4 recommended I use Open Sans for titles, due to more open style, and Roboto for body as it is more condensed and readable in smaller sizes.

 My mentor later said this was boring, so I went for 'Stick No Bills' and 'Open Sans' for the body.